cabbabbage/VIBBLE_2D_GAME_ENGINE/ENGINE/dev_mode/asset_sections/animation_editor_window/frame_editor/README.md

-# Frame Editor Placeholder
+# Frame Editor

-This directory will host the per-frame movement editing widgets for the animation editor window.
+This directory contains the frame editor modes that power the animation editor window.

+* `movement/` – existing movement editing widgets and panels.
+* `children/` – placeholder for future child-frame management tools.
+* `attacking/` – placeholder for future attack configuration tools.

+`FrameEditor` lives at the root of this folder and is responsible for switching between the different modes.